-The cost for the materials and full installation of a 12x24-foot concrete pool is approximately $20,710.
-This includes site excavation and preparation, concrete along with forms and reinforcements, a pump 3 and necessary tubing, interior finishing supplies like sealant and paint, as well as a lamp and ladder.
-There are additional costs for a water heating system, a perimeter walkway, privacy fence 4, and vinyl 5 pool cover, plus additional labor.
-The final cost for installing a 12x24-foot concrete pool is $29,600.
-The upfront costs of a concrete pool may be lower than a fiberglass pool, but keep in mind that custom features will drive the price higher.
+The cost for the materials and full installation of a 12x24-foot concrete pool is between $50,000 and $60,000.
+Costs are dependent on the type of concrete you choose, with cast in place being the least and gunite 3 costing the most.
+This includes site excavation and preparation, concrete along with forms and reinforcements, a pump 4 and necessary tubing, interior finishing supplies like sealant and paint, as well as a lamp and ladder.
+There are additional costs for a water heating system, a perimeter walkway, privacy fence 5, and vinyl 6 pool cover, plus additional labor.
+The fencing and decking alone add roughly $10,000 to the cost.
+Labor costs tend to be around $2,500 for the pouring of the concrete, with excavation costing around $10,000.
+The upfront costs of a concrete pool may be lower than a fiberglass 1 pool, but keep in mind that custom features will drive the price higher.

 Concrete pools will have a rougher, more porous surface and require a chemical sealant to prevent moisture absorption.
 The rough surface can easily trap bacteria, which can lead to algae growth.
 It can also cause scratches and cuts if you hit the bottom of the pool while jumping, playing, or swimming.